pnpm/pnpm.io/docs/completion.md

 ```

 The CLI will ask for which shell to generate the autocompletion script.
-Alternatively, the target shell may be specified in the command line (since
+Alternatively, the target shell may be specified in the command line:
-v5.15.0):

 ```text
 pnpm install-completion zsh